Alzheimer's: Excessive alcohol consumption may accelerate progression

 These changes were not limited to neurons alone — supporting cells such as astrocytes, microglia, and endothelial cells also displayed altered gene expression patterns in response to alcohol exposure.

-Previously it was believed that neurons were solely responsible for the responses related to Alzheimer’s disease, and only recently have these other cell types been acknowledged to have a role in the development of the disease.
+Previously, it was believed that neurons were solely responsible for the responses related to Alzheimer’s.
+Only recently, these other cell types have been identified to have a role in the development of the disease.

 The researchers compared the gene transcription profiles of the alcohol-exposed mice to unexposed mice at various ages and stages of Alzheimer’s disease but with the same genetic background.